UKNC/hackernews/README.md

 #### POST /signup
 { username: String, password: String }

 Signs up a new user.
-Authentication used in following requests is HTTP basic auth. ( Should be used with ssh in production )
+Authentication used in following requests is HTTP basic auth. ( Should be used with https in production )

 #### POST /submit
 { title: String, text: String }